mtngrown/mtngrown.github.io/source/2014/11/10/snoopy-s-nose-a-tainted-win.html.markdown

 On the other hand, we forgot about the fire support penalty against VC losing bases: each base costs an extra fire support marker.

+Here's a convenient list:

+* Mobile units cost all MP crossing river without bridge.
+* VC fire support is reduced as each base is taken by US.
+* Tangos, the riverine transports, do not expose VC (but monitors do).
+* River landing on a concealed VC-occupied hex induces an ambush.
+* Fire supporting a riverine landing is limited to one marker the turn of the landing.

+In the game we played, it felt the like the last couple of turns were almost a walk-over, despite the last two die rolls which could have lost it for the US had the combat differential been lower by a single point.
+Eliminating the blunders listed above would go a long way to tilting the game back in the VC's favor.

 ### Development opportunity

 The game is pretty good as-is, although as usual for magazine games,